From LimeSurvey Manual

-You can skip tokens for which the email status field is different from "OK" by enabling the Bypass token with failing email addresses option.
+You can skip the survey participants for which the email status field is different from "OK" by enabling the Bypass token with failing email addresses option.

 If you wish to overcome the validity settings of all of your entries, enable the Bypass date control before sending email function.
 In this way, the LimeSurvey email function will not take into account the date/time range when a token would be allowed to be used.

-Sometimes you might want to send invitations again to certain token entries/survey participants.
+Sometimes you might want to send invitations again to certain survey participants.
 When you use the send invitations function, only email addresses that has not previously received an invitation will get one.
-This means that if you add new addresses to the token list after the first time you sent invitations, only these new addresses will receive an invitation the second time you send invitations.
+This means that if you add new addresses to the survey participants list after the first time you sent invitations, only these new addresses will receive an invitation the second time you send invitations.

 Send email reminder

 Sends bulk email reminders to all the participants from the survey participants table who have not yet responded, but have been sent their first invitation.

 - Bypass tokens with failing email addresses: those entries with a failing email address will be skipped - they won't receive any email;